 Francine Shapiro Ph.D.
 EMDR Webinar “The Past is Present” https://www.youtube.com/watch?v=lsQbzfW9txc

 Bessel Van Der Kolk’s book The Body Keeps the Score describes how EMDR was first used with WWII veterans and then with Children who were neglected and abused.
 After this they realized that it had far greater use with the general public on their distressing (small t) and traumatic (Big T) life experiences.

 ACE (Adverse Childhood Experiences) Study: http://www.npr.org/sections/health-shots/2015/03/02/387007941/take-the-ace-quiz-and-learn-what-it-does-and-doesnt-mean• Adverse Childhood Experiences Study https://en.wikipedia.org/wiki/Adverse_Childhood_Experiences_Study

 Some Other Helpful Links on EMDR Articles are:

-EMDR helps Decrease Nightmares http://forces.tv/43611136 Justin Havins works with the Military.
-The better sleep gained helped decrease the PTSD symptoms experienced in the day by 50%.
+Decrease Your Nightmares https://www.youtube.com/watch?v=lv38dzpcxfA The better sleep gained, helped decrease the PTSD symptoms experienced in the day by 50%.

 Music to Calm you

-You Tube has lots of relaxing nature sounds.
-You can use them in the day time and for good sleep.
-The above one is under You tube relaxing river sounds.
+You Tube has lots of relaxing nature sounds such as rivers, ocean waves, cats purring etc. You can use them in the day-time to relax and at night for a good night sleep.